buttonsrtoys/gen_expects/README.md

 ## The details

-The widget tree of your test app can be quite large, so rather than include all widgets and generating dozens or hundreds of expects, `genExpects` generates `expects` for:
+The widget tree of your test app can be quite large, so rather than include all widgets and generating dozens or hundreds of expects, GenExpects generates `expects` for:

 - Widgets with types passed to the `widgetTypes` parameter.
 - Text widgets.